anikwai/stcl-linux-training-2025/README.md

 # STCL Linux Training 2025

-Welcome to the STCL (Systems Technology and Computing Lab) Linux Training program for 2025.
+Welcome to the STCL Linux Training program for 2025.
 This repository contains comprehensive training materials, guides, and exercises focused on Red Hat Enterprise Linux (RHEL) 10.

 ## 📋 Overview